This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 Whilst I live in Australia now, I grew up in England.
 For me, a flapjack is an oaty, syrup treat which is incredibly moreish, especially so when they are still warm.

-Make no mistaking though.
-This is an English, traditional easy flapjack recipe and it is waiting for you to enjoy it too.
+It is a traditional easy flapjack recipe and it is waiting for you to enjoy it too.

-What is so amazing about this easy flapjack recipe?
+What is so amazing about this popular flapjack recipe?

 Well let’s start with the fact that they are crunchy on the top, yet chewy on the inside.
 They literally spell ‘dreamy’.